NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 Three reactions flooded my mind simultaneously as I saw it:

-1) The audacity of Steffi’s having obviously decided that they had made the decision without me and regardless of me,
+1) The audacity of this arrogant clinician's having obviously decided that they had made the decision without me and regardless of me,

 2) That wry smile appeared to me the indication of her confidence that this powerful psychological ploy – this unspoken “obligation” upon me to follow through – would be successful, and

-3) The fact that I had never before seen any such stiff, very substantial in size, immobilizing type of “bandage”, Why was such an instrument of obvious immobilisation intent required for him given the flacid state he was in?
-Albeit, I subsequently realised that he was going in and out of that flacid state and another very vigorous, vocalising and “objecting” state . . . a state I would later, too late, realise from my research and as confirmed by the “smokikng gum” invoice line items, was a dog trying desperately to reach me through extreme sedation . . . to let me know that, “I’m still in here, Mummy.”
+3) The fact that I had never before seen any such stiff, very substantial in size, immobilising type of “bandage”.
+Why was such an instrument of obvious immobilising intent required for my little Harry, given the flaccid state he was in?
+Albeit, I subsequently realised that he was going in and out of that flaccid state and another very vigorous, vocalising and “objecting” state . . . a state I would later, too late, realise from my research and as confirmed by the “smoking gum” invoice line items, was a dog trying desperately to reach me through extreme sedation . . . to let me know that, “I’m still in here, Mummy.”

 I prompted him with his well-recognised prompt: “Show Mummy your strong leggies” . . . as I put my arm under his back paws for him to press down on them with his back paws . . . a prompt he eagerly responded to.